ArchipelagoMW-HollowKnight/APHKLogicExtractor/README.md

 - `Configuration`: **Required.** The format and content of this field is determined by the value of `Type`:
   - For `JsonLogic`, provide a logic configuration as described above.
   - For `RandoContext`, provide a serialized RandoContext.
   - For `WorldDefinition`, provide a `StringWorldDefinition` object.
-This should be a JSON object with a property like `LogicObjects`, which is a list of objects with the following structure:
+This should be a JSON object with the following structure:
     ```json
-    [
     {
+      "LogicObjects": [
+        {
           "Name": "RegionOrLocationName",
           "Handling": "Default | Location | Transition",
           "IsEvent": true,
           "Clauses": [
             {
               "StateProvider": "optional state term",
               "Conditions": ["Term1", "Term2"],
               "StateModifiers": ["$BENCHRESET", "$TAKEDAMAGE"]
             }
           ]
         }
       ]
+    }
     ```
     - **Name**: Unique string identifier for the region, location, or transition.
     - **Handling**: Specifies how the object is treated (`Default` for regions, `Location` for locations/events, `Transition` for transitions).